🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 Shadow work invites us to gently bring these hidden fears into awareness.
 Instead of pushing them away, we listen to them with compassion.

 One of the most supportive ways to begin this process is through journaling.
 Reflective questions help us explore emotions that may have been buried for years.
+Many people find it easier to explore these emotions safely when they can move through them slowly — especially when working with a guided shadow work journal that helps hold space for difficult feelings without becoming overwhelming.

 In this guide, you will find shadow work prompts for abandonment healing practices designed to help you explore your emotional patterns with care and curiosity.